DrTexx/DJLP-OpenBot/README.md

 This will change the position of the `IDOL` robot.
 Once the current tick has completed (very, very quick) the `Main()` loop will identify that there's a difference between the physical robot and the idol robot.
 After identifying the difference between the two robots joints and axes, the `update_position()` command is ran every tick until the physical robot matches it's idol.

-_(**NOTE:** specifying the amount of time taken for the physical robot to go from it's original position to the idol's positon is still currently a work in progress, however this isn't far from completion)_
+_(**NOTE:** specifying the amount of time taken for the physical robot to go from it's original position to the idol's position is still currently a work in progress, however this isn't far from completion)_

 ### Position Objects
 `Position` objects contain a set of data to overwrite the IDOL robot's current state (so that all changes can be executed in a single line)

 Position objects are created with the `Position()` class

-_This class is currently a work in progress, however it's very close to a satisfactory workingg level of completion._
+_This class is currently a work in progress, however it's very close to a satisfactory working level of completion._

 #### Benefit
 Position objects allow for multiple attributes of the idol robot to be changed at once.